5 Tips to Improve Your English Listening

 Real English is difficult to understand especially if you've only studied English in classrooms and with textbooks.
 That's because spoken English is very different from the the English they teach you at most academies.

 So what can you do to get better?
-Let's look at some of the other things you could do to improve your listening.
+Let's look at some useful tips to improve your listening.

 You’ll miss words or even whole sentences and that’s normal.
 I mean, if you understood everything, you wouldn’t be studying English.
 So, don't panic and focus on understanding the context or the general idea and not specific words.